netdata/netdata/collectors/ebpf.plugin/README.md

     bandwidth consumed by each.

 ### `[network viewer]`

-You can configure the information that you will see on `outbund` and `inbound` charts with options inside this section.
+You can configure the information shown on `outbund` and `inbound` charts with the settings in this section.

 ```conf
 [network viewer]